-Such projects – and we know this from the enterprise digital signage projects we’ve done – are both a difficult and complicated aspect and can be a make or break for cementing your business as being capable.
+As we know from enterprise digital signage projects we’ve done, both difficult and complicated aspects can make or break your business.

 We have over a decade of experience in enterprise digital signage projects and through our successes and failures have compiled the top 10 lessons we’ve learned:

 Ideas on paper sometimes don’t translate well to practical implementation.

 The rigidity from business to business can vary greatly.
 It’s important to keep an open mind on how malleable a company is to change.